Suzume no Tojimari (2022, ComixWave)

 There aren't any bonus scenes after the credits so there's no point waiting for one if that's what you're after.
-I also couldn't spot Hina and Hodaka from the last movie, Weathering despite Shinkai hinting it won't be like Avengers but might feature cameos but, maybe you can spot them.
+I also couldn't spot Hina and Hodaka from the last movie, Weathering despite Shinkai hinting it may feature cameos but not in the same was as Avengers.
+Maybe you can spot them.

 The earliest blog that I read is this one